elixir-lang/elixir/README.md

 ## The Object Model

-To be written.
+This section will discuss Elixir's Object Model.
+Its main aspects are:

+* Dynamic Dispatch - when a method is invoked on an object, the object itself determines which code gets executed
+* Mixins - an object does not contain methods, all methods are packed into modules that are mixed into objects
+* Encapsulation - methods can either be public, protected or private
+* Open recursion - Elixir's has a special variable called `self` that allows a method body to invoke another method body of the same object, passing through the ancestors chain

-### Why Object Orientation?
+### Why Objects?

+Elixir's Object Model focus on method dispatching.
 Imagine that we have a dictionary and we want to represent it as a string in the following format:

     { k1: v1, k2: v2, ... }